On this page, you can learn how to use KDE's

 Did it run?
 If so, then congratulations, you just compiled your own version of KCalc from source code!

-To build the Plasma Desktop environment and its related apps, also build the following:
+To build the Plasma Desktop environment and its related apps, run the following command:

-Now it's time to make your built-from-source Plasma session accessible from the SDDM login screen, and also copy the built-from-source DBus files into a location where they are visible to the system bus.
+Now it's time to make your built-from-source Plasma session accessible from the SDDM login screen.
+We will also copy the built-from-source DBus files into a location where they are visible to the system bus.
 To do this, run the following command:

 After this, you can log out and select your new plasma session in SDDM's session chooser menu (which is located in the bottom-left corner of the screen if you're using the Breeze SDDM theme).